 Leading the charge for a fit-for-purpose solution was Jess Barnes, Senior Business Analyst in the SAP team at Bridgestone Australia.

-Jess understood the complexity required to create a custom program that would handle everything and the plan was for her to write IT specifications for the program during the first quarter of 2015 based on their existing Excel spreadsheet and pass it onto their programming team.
+Jess understood the complexity required to create a custom program that would handle the needs of the business and the plan was for her to write IT specifications for the program during the first quarter of 2015.